Prepping in the city and on the cul de sac

 Best Canned Seafood

-Canned seafood is one of my favorite storable food options when it comes to prepping.
 That being said, I am not the biggest fan of canned seafood in my day to day life.
 Some of the Italian dishes I make feature anchovies, but aside from that I don’t really eat sardines or mackerel or tuna in my daily life.
 Anchovies would have to be my favorite, but it is a rare occasion where I crack open a can and just eat them.
 I think the only times that I do its because of a motivation to get more omega 3 fatty acids in my system, not because I enjoy eating them for pleasure.

 You’ll also need the many nutrients that canned fish provide when you are in high gear constantly and enduring physical and mental stress.
 Small canned fish like sardines and tuna have an abundance of zinc, vitamin A, vitamin D, vitamin B12, iron, magnesium, selenium, potassium and countless other essential nutrients.
 This will have you performing at your best when every move counts.

-While the shelf life might not be as long as some survival foods we discuss on this site like pemmican or freeze dried foods, most canned fish have a best by date at least 3 years into the future.
+While the shelf life might not be as long as some survival foods we discuss on this site like (pemmican) or (freeze dried foods), most canned fish have a best by date at least 3 years into the future.
 If you shop around you can certainly find some cans with a longer shelf life than that.

 If we manage to go 2 and a half years without a calamitous situation arising, I will donate my cans of seafood to a homeless shelter and buy some new ones.
 With the cost being so affordable, it won’t break the bank if I have to do that.
 I can feel good about helping people in need as well.